kagof/BefungeInterpreter/README.md

 * Clickable "stop" button when running in "start" mode, instead of crashing on infinite loops.
 * Runtime timeout, for the same reason.
 * Syntax highlighting.
-* Two different modes for handling division by zero (ask for input, or push 0).
+* ~~Two different modes for handling division by zero (ask for input, or push 0).~~ ✓ *also added three modes for handling of modulus by zero (ask for input, push 0, or crash, because this crashes in traditional Befunge-93)*
 * Allow input of longer strings, taking only first character, then the next, etc.
 * ~~Reset button.
 Currently the user must toggle between edit and run mode to reset the code torus.~~ ✓
 * Debug mode (allowing insertions of breakpoints in the code).
 Currently the button does nothing.